Fatal insomnia: Egyptian man, 2011, Netherlands

-In 2011, the first reported case in the Netherlands was of a 57-year-old man of Egyptian descent.
-The man came in with symptoms of double vision and progressive memory loss, and his family also noted he had recently become disoriented, paranoid and confused.
-Whilst he tended to fall asleep at random during daily activities, he experienced vivid dreams and random muscular jerks during normal slow-wave sleep.
-After four months of these symptoms, he began to have convulsions in his hands, trunk and lower limbs while awake.
-The person died at age 58, seven months after the onset of symptoms.
-An autopsy revealed mild atrophy of the frontal cortex and moderate atrophy of the thalamus.
-The latter is one of the most common signs of FFI.
+In 2011, medical researchers officially documented the first reported case of fatal insomnia in the Netherlands, involving a 57-year-old man of Egyptian descent who had resided in the country for 19 years prior.
+His initial clinical presentation included diplopia (double vision) and rapid, progressive memory loss.
+Concerned family members heavily noted severe behavioral changes, reporting that he had recently become significantly disoriented, highly paranoid, and generally confused.
+While the patient exhibited a strong tendency to fall asleep randomly during routine daily activities, his normal slow-wave sleep cycles were frequently interrupted by vividly intense dreams and random, violent muscular jerks.
+Four months after the definitive onset of these symptoms, the disease rapidly advanced to cause waking convulsions in his hands, trunk, and lower limbs.
+The patient passed away at age 58, exactly seven months after his initial symptoms first appeared.
+A thorough postmortem autopsy definitively confirmed the diagnosis by revealing mild atrophy of the frontal cortex paired with moderate atrophy of the thalamus, the latter being the defining pathophysiological hallmark of FFI.